Comic depiction of gas surge

 Image of cylinder and flowmeter

-The regulator-flowmeter shown reduces the cylinder pressure (say 2000 psi) to a working pressure of 50 psi for the flow meter.
-The knob operates a needle valve to adjust the flow which in indicated on the Thorpe Tube flow meter by the floating ball.
+The pressure compensated regulator-flowmeter shown here reduces the cylinder pressure (say 2000 psi) to a working pressure of 50 psi for the flow meter.
+The knob operates a needle valve to adjust the flow which is indicated on the Thorpe Tube flow meter.

 Image of a flowmeter